 Performance quoted represents past performance, which is no guarantee of future results.
 Investment return will vary.
 An investor's shares, when redeemed, may be worth more or less than the original cost.
 Current performance may be lower or higher than what is stated.
 To view performance current to the most recent month-end, contact us or visit FederatedHermes.com/us.
-Although not contractually obligated to do so, the advisor and/or certain fund service providers waived all or a portion of their fees or reimbursed the fund for certain operating expenses.
-These voluntary waivers and reimbursements may be modified or terminated at any time; accordingly, the fund's expenses may vary (i.e., increase or decrease) during the fund's fiscal year.
-These waivers increase income to the fund and result in a higher return to investors.
-Otherwise, the 7-day yield would have been 5.10% and total return would have been lower.
+Under the investment advisory contract, the Adviser is required to reimburse/waive the amount, limited to the amount of the management fee, by which the Fund's aggregate annual operating expenses, including the management fee, but excluding interest, taxes, brokerage commissions, expenses of registering and qualifying the Fund and its shares under federal and state laws, expenses of withholding taxes and extraordinary expenses exceed (after voluntary waivers and reimbursements) 0.45% of the Fund's IS class average daily net assets.
+The Adviser and certain of its affiliates on their own initiative have agreed to waive certain amounts of their respective fees and/or reimburse expenses so that the total annual fund operating expenses (excluding acquired fund fees and expenses, extraordinary expenses, interest expense and proxy related expenses, if any) paid by the Fund's IS class (after the voluntary waivers and/or reimbursements) will not exceed 0.20% (the "Fee Limit") up to but not including the later of (the "Termination Date"): (a) October 1, 2024; or (b) the date of the Fund's next effective Prospectus.
+While the Adviser and its affiliates currently do not anticipate terminating or increasing these arrangements prior to the Termination Date, these arrangements may only be terminated or the Fee Limit increased prior to the Termination Date with the agreement of the Trustees.
+Otherwise, the 7-day yield would have been 5.13% and total return would have been lower.
 Total return represents the change in value of an investment after reinvesting all income and capital gains.
 Yield quotations more closely reflect the current earnings of the fund than the total return quotation.
 Prior to April 2, 2024, Rule 2a-7 required that money market funds maintain at least 10% daily liquidity assets and at least 30% weekly liquidity assets.
 Effective April 2, 2024, the daily and weekly liquid assets thresholds increased to 25% and 50%, respectively.
 Both requirements are "point of purchase" requirements.
 Thus, it is possible that money market funds may, at any given time, have liquidity percentages reflecting less than the daily and weekly liquidity asset thresholds.
 In such circumstances, the portfolio manager will be required to purchase securities to meet the requisite liquidity thresholds prior to purchasing longer-dated securities.
 Additionally, the SEC requirements for what may be defined as "daily" and "weekly" differs from the standard maturities used in calculating the "Effective Maturity Schedule."
 Therefore, the percentages in the 2a-7 Liquidity table will generally not equal the amounts shown in the "Effective Maturity Schedule."
 This fund is on the National Association of Insurance Commissioner's list as a NAIC U.S. Government Money Market Fund listing.
 This designation denotes that the fund meets certain quality and pricing guidelines such as: a rating of AAAm or Aaa-mf by a Nationally Recognized Statistical Rating Organization (NRSRO), maintain a constant NAV \$1.00 at all times, allow a maximum 7 day redemption of proceeds, invest 100% in U.S. government securities.
 This is subject to an annual review.